shokrino/optionino-framework/README.md

 - `set_config($dev_name, $settings)` registers the options page and top-level config.
 - `set_tab($dev_name, $tab_settings)` adds tabs.
 Each tab can contain:
   - a `fields` array (rendered by Optionino), and/or
-  - a `file` path (Optionino will include and render that PHP/HTML file inside the tab).
+  - a `file` path (Optionino will include that PHP/HTML file inside the tab).

 ### Minimal Config